martinlindhe/efyran/README.md

-## e3 differences
+## Auto cure

-mag: in e3 you could list Molten Orb as a nuke and it will auto summon, in e4 it was changed to work with any spells, so you need to be explicit with the Summon filter.
-Example: "Molten Orb/NoAggro/Summon|Summon: Molten Orb"

-Also, efyran is written for modern Macroquest.

-Auto cure: each group needs a curer, and toons will auto beg for cures.
+Each group needs a curer, and toons will auto beg for cures.
 This allows for zero-setup auto curing.
 Assumes that each group has at least 1 curer (shm/dru/pal/clr)